gvwilson/sensibleadventures/misc/bear-02.md

 *not* ready to draw their swords at the first hint of trouble.

 "The least you could do?" the prince snarled.
-"The least you could do is find a cliff like the one you threw Sergeant Norbu off and take a flying leap!"
+"The least you could do is find a cliff like the one you threw Sergeant Dorbu off and take a flying leap!"

 Prince Shudarga sighed theatrically.
 "I did not throw the sergeant